matyalatte/tuw/docs/README.md

 -   `Tuw-*-macOS.tar.bz2` is for macOS (10.9 or later.)
 -   `Tuw-*-Linux-*.tar.bz2` is for Linux (with GTK3.14, GLIBC2.15, and GLIBCXX3.4.21, or later versions of the libraries.)

+> [!Note]
+> Tuw also supports [Linux distributions using musl](https://github.com/matyalatte/tuw/blob/main/docs/Build-on-Linux.md) and [other Unix-like systems (BSD, Haiku, illumos, etc.)](https://github.com/matyalatte/Tuw/blob/main/docs/Build-on-Other.md).
+While there is no release package available for these systems, you can build Tuw from the source code.

 ## Examples

-There are some [JSON files](../examples/README.md) to learn how to define GUIs.
+There are many [JSON files](../examples/README.md) to learn how to define GUIs.

 ## JSON Schema